roycetech/applescript-core/README.md

 Add a title image if available.

+A design for writing AppleScripts that utilizes re-usability of components.

 This is the name of the project.
 It describes the whole project in one sentence, and helps people understand what the main goal and aim of the project is.

 ## Project Description

-This is a collection of AppleScript libraries that we can reuse within user-specific AppleScripts.
+AppleScript Core is a collection of valuable and simple custom AppleScripts that allows you to write automation AppleScripts faster and more efficiently than ever.
+It provides a variety of ready-to-use script libraries, libraries that provide essential functionalities that you can use in your scripts.
+It provides application wrapper scripts that can be used to interact with the supported applications.

 It provides core functionality like:

 * Import/deployment of another AppleScript library
 * File logging